FullMetalNicky/FullMetalEngine/README.md

 FullMetalEngine is a wannabe game engine.
 Currently it contains a very basic implementation of a rendering engine, some utilities, and soon to come is a small physics simulation component.
 The development of the engine started at mid 2017, and since then I lazily work on it on the weekends.
+Huge props to this [guy](https://learnopengl.com/), who taught me most of what I know about OpenGL and inspired me when writing this engine.

 I tried to make it as cross-platform as possible.
 It was tested on Windows 10 and Ubuntu 16.04, but I can't really vouch for any other OS.